 Working Papers

-“Mandatory vs. Voluntary Disclosure in the Dynamic Market for Lemons,” 2024 (with Cyrus Aghamolla) [SSRN], R&R at Review of Financial Studies
+“Mandatory vs. Voluntary Disclosure in the Dynamic Market for Lemons,” 2024 (with Cyrus Aghamolla) [SSRN]

 [expand]